 Now, this comment is a bit interesting, considering we’ve never broken anything, but it does feel that the Dmax is not nearly as strong as our 80 series was, and that is probably correct.
 A lot of people break CV’s on these, and being a dual cab you have to be especially careful of the chassis, so we drive it accordingly.
 I don’t think its actually built weak, just as vehicles improve they tend to be built differently to older style ones.
 I am extremely conservative and would rather not break anything!

-There’s been two things go wrong with the Dmax.
+There’s been two things go wrong with our Dmax.
 Upon arrival the turbo actuator was seized, and the whole unit replaced under warranty.
 Not a good start, but I’m pretty sure this was due to sitting in the car yard for several months and never actually being driven at different RPM.
 You can read about this here – Dmax turbo failure.

 Not long after getting back from our 3 month trip up north we had a transfer case seal start to leak, which was a real pain in the backside.
 We had this replaced 4 times over about a year, and only on the last time was it actually fixed.
 You can read more about that here – Dmax transfer case leak, but it was not fun.